Cataphract: Cataphracts in East Asia

 Horses covered with scale armor are alluded to in the ancient Chinese book of poetry, the Shi Jing dating between the 7th to 10th centuries BC—however, this armor did not cover the entire horse and was likely made of hide, not metal as traditionally believed (e.g. by Zhu Xi, Séraphin Couvreur, James Legge, etc.).
-According to surviving records, the Western Han Dynasty had 5,330 sets of horse armor at the Donghai Armory.
+According to a surviving record from 13 BC, "The Military Storehouse of YongShi's 4th Year Equipment Account Book", the Western Han Dynasty had 5,330 sets of horse armor at the Donghai Armory.
 Comprehensive full-body armor for horses made of organic materials such as rawhide may have existed as early as the Qin Dynasty according to archaeological discoveries of stone lamellar armor for horses.
 Comprehensive armor for horses made of metal might have been used in China as early as the Three Kingdoms period, but the usage wasn't widely adapted as most cavalry formation requires maneuverability.
 It was not until the early 4th century, however, that cataphracts came into widespread use among with the Xianbei tribes of Inner Mongolia and Liaoning, which led to the readoption of cataphracts en masse by Chinese armies during the Jin dynasty (266–420) and Northern and Southern Dynasties era.
 Numerous burial seals, military figurines, murals, and official reliefs from this period testify to the great importance of armored cavalry in warfare.
 The later Sui Empire continued the use of cataphracts.
 During the Tang Empire it was illegal for private citizens to possess horse armor.
 Production of horse armor was controlled by the government.
 However, the use of cataphracts was mentioned in many records and literature.
 Cataphracts were also used in warfare from the Anlushan Rebellion to the fall of the Tang Dynasty.
 During the Five Dynasties and 10 Kingdoms era, cataphracts were important units in this civil war.
 In the same period, cataphracts were also popular among nomadic empires, such as the Liao, Western Xia, and Jin dynasties—the heavy cataphracts of the Xia and Jin were especially effective and were known as "Iron Sparrowhawks" and "Iron Pagodas" respectively.
 The Song Empire also developed cataphract units to counter those of the Liao, Xia, and Jin, but the shortage of suitable grazing lands and horse pastures in Song territory made the effective breeding and maintenance of Song cavalry far more difficult.
 This added to the Song's vulnerability to continual raids by the emerging Mongol Empire for over two decades, which eventually vanquished them in 1279 at the hands of Kublai Khan.
 The Yuan dynasty, successors to the Song, were a continuation of the Mongol Empire, and seem to have all but forgotten the cataphract traditions of their predecessors.
 The last remaining traces of cataphracts in East Asia seems to have faded with the downfall of the Yuan in 1368 and later heavy cavalry never reached the levels of armor and protection for the horses as these earlier cataphracts.